antonbashir/dart/runtime/vm/service/service_extension.md

 ```
 class HttpProfileRequestData {
   // Information about the client connection.
+  //
+  // This property can be null, regardless of error state.
   map<string, dynamic> connectionInfo [optional];

   // The content length of the request, in bytes.
   int contentLength [optional];

   // Cookies presented to the server (in the 'cookie' header).
-  string[] cookies [optional];
+  string[] cookies;

+  // Events that has occurred while issuing this HTTP request.
+  //
+  // Events which occurred before encountering an error will be reported.
+  HttpProfileRequestEvent[] events;

   // The error associated with the failed request.
   string error [optional];

-  // Whether automatic redirect following was enabled for the request.
+  // Whether to redirects are followed automatically.
   bool followRedirects [optional];

-  // The client request headers.
+  // Returns the client request headers.
   map<string, dynamic> headers [optional];

-  // The maximum number of redirects allowed during the request.
+  // The maximum number of redirects to follow when `followRedirects` is true.
   int maxRedirects [optional];

+  // The method of the request.
+  string method [optional];

   // The requested persistent connection state.
   bool persistentConnection [optional];